Chart Color Schemes

 Coolbinia is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Coolbinia is around 1,881.
-This reflects a growth of 130 people since the 2021 Census, which reported a population of 1,751.
-The current estimate is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024.
-This results in a population density ratio of 2,187 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Coolbinia's growth rate of 7.4% since the Census is within 1.5 percentage points of the national average of 8.9%.
-Overseas migration contributed approximately 92.0% of overall population gains during recent periods.
+As of November 2025, the estimated population for the Coolbinia statistical area (Lv2) is around 1,906.
+This reflects an increase of 155 people since the 2021 Census, which reported a population of 1,751 people in the Coolbinia (SA2).
+The change is inferred from AreaSearch's estimated resident population of 1,868 as of June 2024.
+This level of population equates to a density ratio of 2,216 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Coolbinia's growth rate of 8.9% since census positions it within 0.8 percentage points of the national average (9.7%).
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends anticipate lower quartile growth for Australian statistical areas, with Coolbinia expected to grow by 33 persons to 2041, reflecting a total gain of 1.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends anticipate lower quartile growth for Australian statistical areas, with the area expected to grow by 32 persons to 2041, reflecting a gain of 0.4% over the 17 years.

 Frequently Asked Questions - Population